 At UNC and Duke, Japanese studies faculty work with Ph.D. students in Anthropology, Art History, History and Comparative Literature.
-NCSU offers an M.A. in History that attracts Japan specialists; Duke’s Asia / Pacific Studies Institute offers an M.A. in East Asian Studies, and UNC’s Asian Studies Department is currently developing a graduate program.
+NCSU offers an M.A. in History that attracts Japan specialists; Duke’s Asia / Pacific Studies Institute offers an M.A. in East Asian Studies, and UNC’s Asian and Middle Eastern Studies Department has recently launched a graduate program.
 NCSU and UNC faculty also mentor graduate students and sit on Ph.D. committees at Duke.

 Through enhanced collaboration efforts, our collective faculty plays an important role in supporting and promoting Japanese studies throughout the Southeast, while raising its collective profile and attracting top-notch graduate students.

 Robert O. Keohane Professor of Cultural Anthropology, Duke University

 Research Interests: Contemporary and urban Japan, mass and children’s culture, sexuality, globalization, capitalism.
 Affiliated with Women’s Studies.